SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 With the last option, you can configure a *Push-To-Talk* function for voice recognition, which will greatly enhance the voice recognition quality and will avoid almost all false positives, if you are not in a very quite environment.
 The argument to be entered in the field is a key code as defined in the AutoHotkey [key list](https://www.autohotkey.com/docs/KeyList.htm).
 For example, "LControl" defines the left control key on the keyboard, whereas "4Joy2" defines the second button on your 4th connected hardware controller.
 Using *Activation Command* you can supply a keyword or a complete phrase to focus the voice recognition framework to the commands you defined as voice commands for [controller actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
 The recognition language for this activation command will always be the one chosen by the language dropdown menu above.
 For more information on how to use multiple voice *communication partners*, see the [corresponding documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#voice-commands).

 Note: You can use the [Trigger Detector Tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#trigger-detector-tool) to find out, which button codes your connected controller actually use, by clicking the small button on the right side of the *Push-To-Talk* entry field.
-If you push a simple button on your external controller, the corresponding hotkey name will be inserted into the *Push-To-Talk* edit field.
+If you push a simple button on your external controller or a single key on your keyboard, the corresponding hotkey name will be inserted into the *Push-To-Talk* edit field.

 #### Tab *Plugins*